cakeng/ASPEN/README.md

 ---

-Weights, pre-generated ASPEN graphs, and other files are stored in (https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing)[this] Google Drive.
+Weights, pre-generated ASPEN graphs, and other files use in our paper are stored in [this Google Drive](https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing).